jamwaffles/jamwaffles.github.io/_posts/2017-09-21-analytics-events-with-redux-and-react.md

 ## Conclusion

 React's `context` can be pretty powerful when used sparingly.
-Here, I've presented an approach to event collection using it that makes logging from deeply nested React nodes easier, simpler and more testable.
+Here, I've presented an approach to event collection that makes logging from deeply nested React nodes easier, simpler and more testable.
 However, I think it's important to take multiple approaches to event logging depending on where the event needs to be fired from.
 If you can do it without using `context`, do that!
 You lose some ability to test using a spy in your tests, but it makes component testing simpler with less configuration by not requiring a fake context.
 If you can log an event inside another action creator, that's the best way to go if possible.
 If not, using a context provider leads to a more scalable approach for larger apps with deeply nested component trees.